 A company which has been set or incorporated in India must comply with the Companies Act,2013.
 The Companies Act, 2013 regulates, appointment, qualification, remuneration and retirement of directors of the Company.
 And other aspects such as how to conduct Board Meetings and Shareholders Meetings.
 It also lays down details about the preparation and presentation of annual accounts and the regular maintenance of books of accounts.

 After a certificate of incorporation is issued, the company is considered to be distinct from its member.
 It has a separate legal entity.

-- All the above-mentioned details are also required to be printed on the company’s billheads, business letters and on all documents (official) and publications going through the company.
+All the above-mentioned details in point 3 are also required to be printed on the company’s billheads, business letters and on all documents (official) and publications going through the company.

 6. It is very important for the company to have a PAN (Permanent Account Number) and TAN (Tax Deduction and Collection Account Number) right after its incorporation.
 Even to open a Bank Account in India these are the basic credentials are required.

 7. Issuance of share certificates to the shareholders is also an important requirement, and all details of such issuance of share certificate are required to be maintained and mentioned in the register of allotment.

 8. Maintaining and filing of profit and loss account, balance sheet, and annual return every financial year together with an auditor’s report before the due date with the Registrar of Companies is a very vital requirement of the company act which a company has to endeavour.

 9. Every company is required to maintain certain Statutory Registers under Section 85, Section 88 etc of the Companies Act, 2013 and required to keep and maintain at its registered office in the prescribed form.
 In case of any failure in maintaining the statutory register the company as well as directors may be fined and prosecuted.